chr1sc2y/hugo-site/content/about.md

 ### Hi there 👋

-This is Zhengyu, Software Engineer at a Start-up, previously at Amazon and Tencent.
+This is Chris, Software Engineer at a Start-up, previously at Amazon and Tencent.

 Cheers 🍻